SnowLeopard-AI/discord_datasets/README.md

 # Discord Datasets

-Welcome to Snow Leopard's public Discord datasets!
+Welcome to [Snow Leopard](https://www.snowleopard.ai/)'s public Discord datasets!

-This repository contains information on how to try Snow Leopard using our public [Discord server](https://discord.gg/WGAyr8NpEX).
+This repository contains information on how to try Snow Leopard using our public [Discord Server](https://discord.gg/WGAyr8NpEX), and the public datasets available on our Discord server.

 ## About Snow Leopard

-Snow Leopard is an LLM-powered data tool that allows you to ask questions and get data/summaries from your data in natural language.
+Snow Leopard is an AI-powered data platform that allows you to ask questions of, and fetch live data directly from, your structured data sources (SQL databases, data warehouses, etc.) in natural language.
 Here's how it works:

 1. **Natural Language Input**: Ask questions about your data in plain English
-2. **Execution Planning and Reasoning**: Snow Leopard creates a plan for what data is needed to answer your question
+2. **Intelligent Routing**: Snow Leopard creates a retrieval plan in real-time for what data is needed to answer your question
-3. **Query Generation**: Writes, tests, and executes the necessary queries
+3. **Live Data Retrieval**: Snow Leopard generates and executes the necessary queries on the data source(s)
 4. **Response Summarization**: Provides clear, actionable insights from your data

 **Why Snow Leopard?**
-- Empower your LLM-based applications with enterprise data in real-time
+- Empower your AI Agents, AI assistants and other AI applications with your internal data in real-time
 - Access business data locked in databases and API systems
 - Get fresh, accurate data for critical business decisions without pre-defined pipelines
 - No ETL required - data is fetched on-demand